Sneakingrocky/my_blog/source/blog/2015-03-18-Visual-Hierarchy.html.markdown

 Repetition instantly attaches meaning to elements and communicates that elements are at the same level in the hierarchy.
 An example of this would be a human knowing that something is a link because they are all styled the same throughout the website.

 ###Pulling it all together
-Whenever you are working on a project it is important to know what your your goals are.
+Whenever you are working on a project it is important to know what your goals are.
 What are you trying to communicate to the viewer?
 Which information needs to be prioritized?
 When you have your design, ask yourself whether or not there is a nice visual flow from one piece of content to the next.
-If literally numbering your pieces of content in order of importance helps - go for it!
+While drafting, if literally numbering your pieces of content in order of importance helps - go for it!
 If you’re having trouble, try standing back and viewing your design while squinting in order to see what pops out to you first.
 Is it the content that you numbered 1?
 If yes, move on to see if the rest of the numbers follow sequentially.
-If no you’ll need to play around with your visual weight tools a little more.
+If no, you’ll need to play around with your visual weight tools a little more.
 And once you’re done creating a visual hierarchy masterpiece be sure to celebrate!